LSWR 348 class: Performance issues

 As soon as the locomotives were delivered between March and June 1877, they were found to lack the capacity to raise sufficient steam, were unsteady at speed, and suffered from frequent mechanical failures.
 Beattie claimed that these were due to poor standards of workmanship and materials used in their construction, but the manufacturers reported to the directors that the problems were rather due to design flaws.
-These included: a badly designed firebox providing an inadequate heating surface for the cylinder size; poor smokebox design creating an inadequate draft; badly designed and inadequately lubricated piston valves; and insufficient cushioning of the bogies.
+These included a badly designed firebox, providing an inadequate heating surface for the cylinder size, poor smokebox design creating an inadequate draft, badly designed and inadequately lubricated piston valves, and insufficient cushioning of the bogies.
 According to C. Hamilton Ellis, the class were ‘unfortunate engines; they were over-cylindered and the piston valves with which they were originally fitted gave constant trouble’, also that they ‘were bad steamers.’
-Beattie attempted to rectify these defects at Nine Elms works but by December 1877 only four of the twenty new locomotives were serviceable.
+Beattie attempted to fix these defects at Nine Elms works but by December 1877 only 4 of the 20 new locomotives were serviceable.
 The directors therefore accepted William Beattie's resignation on health grounds.